-Stephanie Muir is a sophomore Anthropology Major with an Art History correlate.
-Born in Connecticut, she moved several times and considers New York City and Basel, Switzerland, her two homes.
-In addition to sharing her love of visual art at the Loeb, Stephanie explores the many connections between art and mass media through her work as News Director at WVKR Independent Radio Poughkeepsie.
+Stephanie Muir is a junior Anthropology major with an Art History correlate.
+Born in Connecticut, she moved several times and considers Basel, Switzerland and New York City her two homes.
+Returning for her second year as a docent, Stephanie cannot wait to continue sharing her passion for visual art and culture with others.

 Carlos Hernandez is a senior Urban Studies major, with strong interests in Art and Geography.
 Originally from Venezuela, he also calls Hong Kong, Denmark, and now, New York, his homes.
 This is his third year working at the Art Center and he is excited to be spending more time leading groups through the galleries.
 Carlos is also very interested in architecture, comparative urbanism and urban sustainability.

 Olivia Zisman is a sophomore art history major from Yonkers, New York.
 In addition to art history, she is very interested in studio art and french and hopes to study in Paris next fall.
 She also teaches an art after school program at Poughkeepsie Middle School through the VAST program.
 This is her second year working as a student docent at the Loeb and she looks forward to getting to know the museum even better!